 Regarding the dish’s origin, people in Upper Egypt were believed to be the inventors of Fayesh.
 The name “Fayesh” means “puffy” in English, which perfectly describes the texture of the bread after baking.
 Fayesh is a great option to try if you get tired of biscuits.

 In case you don’t want to consume dried food like bread for breakfast, this Belila dish is a wonderful alternative.
-At first glance, Belila may have a very “Western look”.
+At first glance, Belila may have a very “Western feeling” and even look like a dish from French cuisine.
 The reason is that the dish originates from the French occupation of Egypt at the end of the 18th century.

 Therefore, the dish has many native Western ingredients, such as almonds and anise seed, while it also looks like cereal or oatmeal.
 One special ingredient of Belila that you may not know about is pearl wheat.

 It is a type of white wheat that goes through the pearling process to get rid of the outer hull, creating a soft texture that is suitable for a porridge meal.
 The sweet dish may have its name, “Belila”, from a French dish named “Blé Au Lait”.